This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Preheat the over to 350º. prepare heavy baking sheets by lining with parchment paper.
+- If baking right away, preheat the oven to 350º.
+Prepare heavy baking sheets by lining them with parchment paper.

-- Scrape browned butter into the mixing bowl, and beat briefly.
+- Scrape the solidified browned butter into the mixing bowl, and beat briefly.

 - Add the sugars and beat until well combined